DarianJChairez/cloud-projects/README.md

 ## Terraform Projects

 ### [`terraform-cloud-projects`](./terraform-cloud-projects)
 Contains modular Infrastructure as Code (IaC) labs using Terraform CLI and AzureRM provider.
+Current lab provisions:

+- An Azure Resource Group (`rg-terraform-lab`)
+- A Standard LRS Storage Account (`tfstoragelabjayce`)

-Current lab deploys an Azure Resource Group using `.tf` files and CLI-based provisioning.
-Built to reinforce AZ-104 and Terraform Associate certifications.
+All resources are deployed using `.tf` files and verified in the Azure Portal.
+Built to reinforce AZ-104 and Terraform Associate certifications through hands-on, cost-aware automation.

----

-> Each project reflects real-world scenarios and reinforces core cloud skills including IaaS provisioning, access control, monitoring, automation, and documentation best practices.